mgugalino/mgugalino.github.io/_posts/2025-05-31-transforming-algorithms-into-readable-code.md

 By visually inspecting the shape of the curve, you will notice that the function crosses the x-axis ($$y=0$$ line) twice, indicating that we have two roots (or two well-defined solutions to the equation $$x^2-2x=8$$).
 However, imagine that we are coming in blind and have to find the roots.
 What should we do?

 To help us come up with a solution, let us think about information that is available to us.
 First, we can compute the values of the function using the `function` code we wrote a while ago.
-We can do a brute force search by going from a minimum value of $x$ to a maximum and evaluate the function for every value of $x$.
+We can do a brute force search by going from a minimum value of $$x$$ to a maximum and evaluate the function for every value of $$x$$.
 Once we cross the x-axis (`function` returned a positive value after negative evaluations, vice versa), we know that we either have found a root or just passed by a root.
 Let us write this procedure as a set of instructions.

 1. Determine an interval where we want to search for a root.
 This involves defining a minimum and maximum value of $$x$$.
 2. Decide how many discrete points between the minimum and maximum values of $$x$$ we want to sample.
 This would mean that our calculation scales as the number $$N_\mathrm{sample}$$.